The Model Description Language (MDL) is a data driven language for

 Surface traction loads are meaningful for 3D elements (faces 1-6), shell

-elements (faces 1-4 for the sides, face 5 for the lower surface, face 6
+elements (edges 1-4 for the sides, face 5 for the lower surface, face 6

 for the upper surface, and face 7 for the mid-surface), and 2D elements